XSparkDev/MiWill-App/FIREBASE_SETUP_GUIDE.md

       allow create: if isAuthenticated();
     }

+    // Notifications Meta - for system initialization (allow read for all authenticated users) match /notifications_meta/{metaId} {
+      allow read: if isAuthenticated();
+      allow write: if isAuthenticated(); // Allow initialization by any authenticated user }

     // Audit Logs - users can read their own logs, system can write match /audit_logs/{logId} {
       allow read: if isAuthenticated() &&